Extra help for students with children

 A relative of the child means a parent, grandparent, aunt, uncle, brother or sister related by blood or marriage or a person with a strong relationship to the child (such as someone acting as a parent to their partner's children).
 If you've any questions about the meaning of 'relative', ask your Student Finance NI office.

 The Parents' Learning Allowance can help pay for course-related costs such as books, materials and travel.
 It’s available on top of any standard student finance you get, and doesn’t have to be paid back.

-The amount of Parents' Learning Allowance you get will depend on your household income.
-For 2014/2015, the maximum is £1,538 a year.
+The amount of Parents' Learning Allowance you get will depend on your household income, with the maximum allowance amounting to £1,538 a year.

 Childcare Grant and Parents' Learning Allowance: how to apply

 You can apply for the Childcare Grant or Parents' Learning Allowance before or during your course.
 On the main student finance application, complete the section that asks about applying for extra help for students with children.

 Access to Support Funds